aorek/OnIt/README.md

 # OnIt
-OnIt is an .NET aplication to manage task or TODOs
+OnIt is a .NET aplication to manage task or TODOs